Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Experiments and Results

 \subsection{Multi-Photon Coincidence Measurements Across the Network}

-Since photons are sent to distant nodes and then loop back, precise time tagging of the traveling photons is essential for implementing multi-photon coincidence measurements effectively.
-This is achieved by gating the SNSPDs in software, which allows both noise (dominated by spontaneous Raman scattering when single-photon-level quantum signals co-propagating with wavelength-multiplexed classical optical timing pulses) and accidental coincidences to be effectively suppressed.
-To accurately determine the \textit{relative} photon arrival times, we perform temporal correlation measurements in a Hanbury Brown–Twiss (HBT)–type setup by building a coincidence histogram \( G^{(2)}{(\tau)} \) (counts of joint detections separated by delay \( \tau \), without single counts normalization) between UTC and TQN, and between UTC and BQN, respectively.
-This is done by splitting the bi-photons using a PBS, retaining one photon locally at UTC and sending the other to a distant node.
-The results are shown in Fig.~\ref{fig:Sync}(a), with zoomed-in timing correlation histograms for UTC–TQN and UTC–BQN presented in Figs.~\ref{fig:Sync}(b) and~\ref{fig:Sync}(c), respectively.
-From these measurements, we determine the relative delays between the locally retained photons at UTC and those traveling to TQN and BQN to be 22.594~\(\mu\)s and 33.179~\(\mu\)s, respectively.
-Given that the full width at half maximum (FWHM) of the timing correlations is approximately 750~ps, we select a coincidence window of 2~ns to maximize the capture of correlated photons and also to accommodate potential photon arrival-time drift caused by environmental disturbances for the multi-photon coincidence measurements performed across the fiber network.
+Since photons are sent to distant nodes and loop back, precise time tagging is essential for implementing multi-photon coincidence measurements.
+We gate detection events in software using measured timing correlations, which suppresses background noise (dominated by spontaneous Raman scattering when single-photon-level quantum signals co-propagate with wavelength-multiplexed classical timing pulses) and reduces accidental coincidences.
+To determine relative photon arrival times, we build coincidence histograms between UTC and TQN and between UTC and BQN using an Hanbury–Brown–Twiss (HBT)–type configuration in which one photon is retained at UTC and the other is sent to a remote node.
+The results are shown in Fig.~\ref{fig:Sync}(a), with zoomed-in timing correlations in Figs.~\ref{fig:Sync}(b) and~\ref{fig:Sync}(c).
+We determine the relative delays to be 22.594~\(\mu\)s (UTC--TQN) and 33.179~\(\mu\)s (UTC--BQN).
+Given a timing-correlation FWHM of approximately 750~ps, we select a coincidence window of 2~ns to capture correlated events while accommodating possible arrival-time drift due to environmental disturbances during long acquisitions.